Multi-field Cuscuton Cosmology: Introduction

 Remarkably, it was shown recently that a stable regular bouncing cosmology generated by Cuscuton gravity \cite{boruah2018cuscuton,quintin2020cuscuton,kim2021spectrum}.
-Generally, regular bouncing models often violate the Null Energy Condition (NEC), which results in either instabilities or a superluminal speed of sound \cite{dubovsky2006null,rubakov2014null,sawicki2013hidden,libanov2016generalized,kobayashi2016generic}.
+Generally, regular bouncing models violate the Null Energy Condition (NEC), which results in either instabilities or a superluminal speed of sound \cite{dubovsky2006null,rubakov2014null,sawicki2013hidden,libanov2016generalized,kobayashi2016generic}\footnote{The stability and superluminal nature of the bouncing models is still a challenging problem in the literature.
+For an example, in \cite{Ijjas:2016vtq, Ijjas:2016tpn, Creminelli:2012my} authors have argued that a healthy bounce can be achieved using Galilean action, whereas in \cite{Dobre:2017pnt, Easson:2013bda, Easson:2011zy} have been shown that when coupling to matter or other regions of phase-space are included, Galilean models have superluminal speed of sound.}.
 To be more explicit, due to the non-dynamical nature of the Cuscuton field, an effective violation of the NEC occurs for the background bounce while the actual dynamical degree of freedom does not violate NEC and remains safe.
 Furthermore, in \cite{boruah2017theory,boruah2018cuscuton} the authors have shown that a Cuscuton bounce does not suffer from ghost instabilities and the scalar perturbations remain stable throughout the bounce phase.
 The stability of these perturbations were investigated in further detail for (generalized) Cuscuton setups in Refs. \cite{quintin2020cuscuton,iyonaga2018extended}.

 With all this in mind, it is interesting to ask what happens if one considers a multi-field generalization of Cuscuton gravity.
 In the last few years there has been a growing interest in multi-field models with curved field-space manifold, ranging from inflation, dark energy, primordial non- Gaussianity and related areas \cite{gong2011covariant,gong2017multi,gong2016path,cespedes2012importance,achucarro2017cumulative}.
 Therefore, in this work we first attempt to extend the single field Cuscuton gravity \cite{Afshordi:2006ad} to the multi-field setup with a curved field space manifold.
 Then, by projecting equations of motion for scalar fields along the tangent vector to the background field trajectory, we show that the adiabatic combination of scalar fields does not have its own dynamics, while it can modify the dynamics of the other dynamical fields in our scenario.
 In this respect, we can investigate the possibility of a bounce solution in such a model.